Thursday, 2 November 2023

 My first experience of using the Internet

 A year or so later, the company I was working for installed the Internet on all of its workstations.
 It had previously been available on just one terminal, a key one in the Press Office.
-The boss was worried about the cost of putting it onto many PCs, also that people would spend time surfing instead of working.
+The boss was worried about the cost of putting it onto many PCs; he was also afraid that people would spend time surfing instead of working.
 However, he soon relented as many people really needed it for their work.
 We were given email addresses, which were very useful.
 Personal usage was permitted, but we were asked to keep it to a minimum.

 I had not yet rejoined the Public Library after my long absence, so I didn't know about their free Internet access.
 Instead, I started to use Internet cafés or cybercafés as they were a very visible and convenient resource.